Population growth for Tucson lags behind much of Arizona

 Think about areas near the state's major population centers, but far enough away to have houses that are affordable.

-In Southern Arizona, that means communities like Marana.
+In Southern Arizona, that means communities such as Marana.
 It added 2,531 new residents in the past year, enough to register a 4.8% growth rate.
 And Oro Valley grew by 2.1%

 South of Tucson, Sahuarita posted a 3.5% year-over-year increase in population.